Tax Guide for Restaurant Owners

 Cover Charges and Ticket Sales

 Cover charges that customers may recover in food and beverages are taxable, whether or not the customer actually recovers those charges.
-Separate charges solely for admission or for a ticket to a place furnishing entertainment are not subject to tax.
+Separate charges solely for admission or for a ticket to a place with entertainment (such as concerts) are not subject to tax.

 For more information, see publication 22, Dining and Beverage Industry.